PREETHIKA-N-C/Singing-Ball-using-python/README.md

 # Singing-Ball-using-python
-The speed of the bouncing ball gives different pattern and it play the sound whenever ball hits the screen then return back to the window's respective position
+The speed of the bouncing ball indirectly refers the different pattern with respect to X and Y-axis